Kinche

 Notes

-You must use coarse bulgur wheat, usually labeled as Size 3 or 4 at Middle Eastern or specialty markets.
-Fine bulgur will turn to mush and ruin the texture.
+You want coarse bulgur (Size #3 or #4) from a Middle Eastern or specialty market.
+Fine bulgur turns to absolute mush and ruins the dish.